Yaoyx/akita_tutorial/README.md

 ## Instruction
 1. Click the "Open in GitHub Codespaces" link above to create a Codespace.
 (Student accounts get free hours per month.)
+2. Select `Yaoyx/akita_tutorial` for the Repository and `4-core` for the Machine type.
-2. Wait until the setup is complete, including the post-command that installs the required Python packages.
+3. Wait until the setup is complete (look for the 'Running postCreateCommand...' message at the bottom of the window)
-3. Open the `Akita_tutorial.ipynb` notebook and enjoy the tutorial!
+4. Open the `Akita_tutorial.ipynb` notebook and select kernel 'python 3.10.19'.
-4. At the end, remember to click **Codespaces** at the bottom left.
+5. At the end, remember to click **Codespaces** at the bottom left.
 A menu will appear at the top of the window; click **Stop Current Codespace**.